 The Thyroid Connection to Chronic Pain

-The thyroid is a small butterfly-shaped gland located in the neck.
-This important part of the endocrine systems interacts with nearly every cell in the body through the use of hormones.
-Limited or reduced thyroid function, also known as hypothyroidism, can cause musculoskeletal pain that is easily misidentified as chronic disorders such as fibromyalgia and chronic fatigue syndrome (CFS).
+The thyroid is a small butterfly-shaped gland in the neck.
+This important part of the endocrine system interacts with nearly every cell in the body through the use of hormones.
+Limited thyroid function, also known as hypothyroidism, can cause musculoskeletal pain that is easily misidentified as chronic disorders such as fibromyalgia and chronic fatigue syndrome (CFS).

 It is becoming increasing clear, as research is continuing to be done, that chronic pain and thyroid dysfunction are related.
-This should not be surprising as chronic disorders and hypothyroidism share many similar symptoms including: pain in the back, joints, and hips, tenderness of muscles, extreme fatigue, and fluctuations in weight – get a full list of thyroid dysfunction symptoms here.
+This should not be surprising as chronic disorders and hypothyroidism share many similar symptoms including: pain in the back, joints, and hips, tenderness of muscles, extreme fatigue, and fluctuations in weight.

 Small Gland, Big Impact